Hugius/FabiEngine3D/doc/markdown/WATER_EDITOR.md

 ## 1. General

-- All water entities will be saved in `~\projects\<your_project>\data\water.fe3d`.
+- All waters will be saved in `~\projects\<your_project>\data\water.fe3d`.
-- You can create/edit/delete water entities.
+- You can create/edit/delete waters.
-- Every created water entity can be placed using the world editor or scripting.
+- Every created water can be placed using the world editor or scripting.
-- The ID of a new water entity cannot contain spaces or `@` signs.
+- The ID of a new water cannot contain spaces or `@` signs.

 ## 2. Controls